LETTERS FROM CAIRO

 In addition to its account of personal discovery, Letters from Cairo illustrates two facets of American interests in Egypt in the mid-1960s; one was industrial, wedged between Russian and American power, and the other was scientific, in support of US military presence in Africa.
 Although their authors were so far from home, the letters also rehearse the political debates that occurred between a radicalized American post-war generation and their parents during the 1964 Johnson-Goldwater campaign.

-Thanks are due to Charlene Parkin, Alejandro Villada, and Shannon Bodie for their technical expertise and tenacity, as well as Alethea Wilhelm for her research regarding secondary materials.
-The project also benefited enormously from the expertise of Peter Magierski, Librarian in Middle East & Islamic Studies at Columbia University, as well as Leïla Ben Kilani on matters of translation.
+Thanks are due to Charlene Parkin, Alejandro Villada, Shannon Bodie, and Heather Cox for their technical and visual expertise, as well as Alethea Wilhelm for research regarding secondary materials.
+The project also benefited enormously from the expertise of Peter Magierski, Librarian in Middle East & Islamic Studies at Columbia University, the astute reading of Sharad Chaudary, as well as Leïla Ben Kilani on matters of translation.

 On a personal note, I am immensely grateful for the omnipresent ‘Cairo’ of my American childhood: the stories of Abbas, the comforting taste of curry and grape leaves, the centrality of a large brass tray that glowed from frequent use, and the intense, unfathomable beauty of the artwork on our walls.
 I am indebted to my grandparents, who safeguarded their personal records.
 Finally, the lion share of thanks is due to my mother Roberta (“Bobbie”), who kept such assiduous records of their experiences and, after five and a half decades, so generously agreed to share them.

 Dolp, Roberta, and Franz Dolp.
 Letters from Cairo, ed.
 Laura Dolp.
 New York, NY: Stenen Press, 2020.